An Introduction to Software Testing

 Thus, it serves as a warning system and prevents possible losses if implemented correctly.

 Different users require different software.
 E.g., a banker would need banking software, and a gamer would need gaming software.
-Hence, when a company develops or distributes software, it should judge whether its product is acceptable or not to its end customer, and software testing allows it to do that.
+Hence, when a company develops or distributes software, it should judge whether its product is acceptable to its end customer, and software testing allows it to do that.
 According to a recent NIST study, bugs in software costs $60 billion annually to the US economy.
 A third of this can be avoided by conducting better software testing.

 Software Testing